Jonathan2251/lbd/source/ctrlflow.rst

   Interleaved cache banks

-Block size in cache L1 is usualy 16-256 bytes.
-Euipped with with multibanked Caches can provide super-pipeline as :numref:`ctrl-super_pipeline` and superscalar (multi-issues pipeline) archtectures for fetching (4*block-size/instruction-size) instructions in a cycle.
+The block size in L1 cache is usually between 16 and 256 bytes.
+Equipped with multibanked caches, a system can support super-pipelined (:numref:`ctrl-super_pipeline`) and superscalar (multi-issue pipeline) architectures, allowing the fetch of
+`(4 * block_size / instruction_size)` instructions per cycle.

 Control flow statement
 -----------------------

-Run ch8_1_1.cpp with clang will get result as follows,
+Running `ch8_1_1.cpp` with Clang will produce the following result:

 .. rubric:: lbdex/input/ch8_1_1.cpp
 .. literalinclude:: ../lbdex/input/ch8_1_1.cpp